 Apple Pay Features

-Why is Apple Pay such a game changer?
+Why is Apple Pay such a game-changer?

 Contact your POS vendor or credit card processor to determine available options.
-There are numerous vendors that specialize in offering standalone cashless transaction terminals.
+There are numerous vendors that specialize in offering stand-alone cashless transaction terminals.
 If you have multiple POS locations at your business, you might want to designate one that accepts Apple Pay so you can gauge consumer acceptance and add additional Apple Pay readers as needed to accommodate demand.

-Promote Your Use of Apple Pay
+Promote that you support Apple Pay

 The Apple brand is synonymous with being cool and trendy.
 Your brand could easily benefit from not only the association with Apple.
 Apple claims over 220,000 stores accept it.
 Promote the fact that you are one of these companies not only with the foresight to incorporate new technology, but offer customers a simpler and more secure way to purchase goods and services.